Stitch Library

 Manual Stitch

-In manual stitch mode Ink/Stitch will use each node of a path as a needle penetration point, exactly as you placed them.
+Manual stitch creates stitches using each node of a path as a needle penetration point.

 Manual Stitch Detail